 JSON (JavaScript Object Notation):

-- Ease of Parsing: Being a data format that’s easy to parse, especially in web environments, JSON is a favorite for developers working with modern web technologies.
+• Ease of Parsing: A data format that’s easy to parse, especially in web environments, JSON is a favorite for developers working with modern web technologies.

 Compatibility with different devices and applications for content consumption